 Yearly “well-woman” checkups are essential and often the key to spotting problems early.

 Early detection increases your chances for successful treatment.
-By getting the right health services, screenings, and treatments, you are taking steps that help your chances for living a longer, healthier life.
-Your age, health and family history, lifestyle choices (i.e., what you eat, how active you are, whether you smoke), and other important factors impact what and how often you need health care.
+By getting the right health services, screenings and treatments, you are taking steps that help your chances for living a longer, healthier life.
+Your age, health and family history, lifestyle choices (i.e., what you eat, how active you are, whether you smoke), and other important factors impact when and how often you need health care.

-Here are a few more quick tips to help women get a head start on staying healthy:
+Here are a few more quick tips to help women get a head start on living healthier:

 Improving health through education